MP Estate Planning UK

 Tax Relief and Benefits

-• Exemption from Stamp Duty Land Tax on certain property transactions
+• Exemption from or relief on Stamp Duty Land Tax on property purchases for charitable use

 Financial Structure of Trusts